Response to Intervention:

 expected to complete an examination designed to assess your knowledge.
 You may

 take these exams a total of three times.
-Your last score will save, not the
+Your last score will save, not the highest score.

-highest score.
-After your third attempt,
+After your third attempt, each examination

 will lock and not allow further